LuisReynoso-Perez/AI-Sudoku/README.md

 ### Requirements
 * Python 3.x
-*  Make sure all  files are in the same folder
-*  Run main.py

 ### Dependencies

 **utilspy**: Contains utility functions used throughout the code.

 **csp.py**: Contains the CSP class and related functions for solving constraint satisfaction problems.
+Sudoku is just one possible type of CSP but the code in CSP.py can be expanded to any type of CSP.

-To install the required libraries make sure you run the following command:
+To install the required libraries make sure you run the following commands:

 * pip **install** numpy
+* pip **install** sortedcontainers

 ### Usage
 * Save the provided code in a file named main.py.
 * Run the code using the command:
 *   python main.py

-The output will display the initial and solved states of the Sudoku puzzles as well as the time taken for the AC3 algorithm and backtracking search to execute.
+The output will display the initial state, post-ac3, and solved states of the Sudoku puzzles as well as the time taken for the AC3 algorithm and backtracking search to execute.